wellrestedphp/wellrested/docs/source/middleware.rst

 Provide a sequence of middleware as an array.
 Each component of the array can be any of the varieties listed in this section.

-When disptached, the middleware in the array will run in order, with each calling the one following via the ``$next`` parameter.
+When dispatched, the middleware in the array will run in order, with each calling the one following via the ``$next`` parameter.

 .. code-block:: php